KhronosGroup/ANARI-SDK/cts/README.md

 ## Building
 To build the CTS, CMake and a C++17 compiler is required.
 The project was tested with the MSVC compiler.\
-On Windows the `ctsBackend` target does not show up in the CMake Tools for Visual Studio Code.
+On Windows the `anariCTSBackend` target does not show up in the CMake Tools for Visual Studio Code.
 It can either be seen in Visual Studio in the CMake Targets View or by using e.g. CMake GUI to create a Visual Studio solution.
-Nevertheless, the ctsBackend target is always build when `build all` is selected.
+Nevertheless, the anariCTSBackend target is always build when `build all` is selected.

 For easier development, build ANARI statically (by setting `BUILD_SHARED_LIBS=OFF`).
 The `CTS_DEV` option will copy the build binaries into the `cts` folder since they are needed for executing the python files.
 The helide and debug libraries are copied as well so they can be used as example devices.
-`ctsBackend*.pyd` is the python module which is imported in the `cts.py` file.
+`anariCTSBackend*.pyd` is the python module which is imported in the `cts.py` file.

 Once built, the library can be installed via the `install` target created by CMake.
 This is invoked for the whole ANARI project from your build directory with (on any platform):